 Who created the RigRack

-Jonathan Young, MS, CSCS, USAW, immersed himself in the heath/fitness and recreation management industries for more than 15 years.
-He’s worked as a professional adventure guide, director of YMCA resident camps, gymnastics coach, manager of a health & fitness club, and served as department chair of the Exercise Science Department at Bryan University.
+Jonathan Young, MS, CSCS, USAW, has worked in the heath/fitness and rec management industries for more than 17 years.
+He’s worked as a professional adventure guide, director of YMCA resident camps, gymnastics coach, manager of a health & fitness clubs, and served as Chair of the Exercise Science Department at Bryan University.

 As a competitor, Jonathan medaled in several sports including bodybuilding, judo, gymnastics, marathons, swimming, water polo and NCAA D1 cheerleading for the University of Hawaii.

-As a professor, spanning the past seven years, Jonathan taught hundreds of exercise science classes at the college level.
+As a professor, over the past seven years Jonathan has taught hundreds of exercise science classes at the college level.
 He holds both a bachelor’s and master’s degree in Exercise Science.

 “Working out at the park or the beach has always been invigorating for me, and I wanted a way to lift heavy weights outside of the gym environment.
 Voila!
 The RigRack was created.”